Understanding Cost-Push Inflation: Drivers, Impacts & Solutions

 Rising Wages: When employees negotiate for higher wages, businesses frequently respond by passing these increased labor costs onto consumers through elevated prices.
 Recent trends show that labor shortages in various sectors, exacerbated by the COVID-19 pandemic, have led to significant wage increases, particularly in industries such as hospitality and healthcare.

 Increased Raw Material Costs: Fluctuations in the prices of essential commodities-such as oil, metals and agricultural products-can significantly impact production costs.
-For instance, in 2023, the ongoing conflict in Ukraine has contributed to higher prices for energy and grains, affecting global supply chains and leading to increased costs for manufacturers and consumers alike.
+For instance, in 2023, the ongoing conflict in Ukraine contributed to higher prices for energy and grains, affecting global supply chains and leading to increased costs for manufacturers and consumers alike.

 Supply Chain Disruptions: Events such as natural disasters, geopolitical tensions and global health crises can severely disrupt supply chains, resulting in scarcity and elevated prices.
 The COVID-19 pandemic has highlighted vulnerabilities in global supply chains, causing delays and shortages across various sectors, from electronics to food production.